Tachyon-Sonics/ChaosCastle/README.md

 There are three ways of controlling the main character:

 - Using a Gamepad
-    - Should run out of the box on 64-bit Windows and macOS, requires libevdev and libudev on Linux, see https://github.com/libgdx/jamepad
+    - Should run out of the box on 64-bit Windows and macOS, and requires `libevdev` and `libudev` on Linux, see https://github.com/libgdx/jamepad
     - On Windows the controller is sometimes not recognized.
 Just unplug it and plug it again.
 - Using the keyboard (without numeric pad)
 - Using the keyboard (with numeric pad)